hannahyelle/Tutor-Software-Engineering/README.md

 React: https://reactjs.org/

 and a code editor of your choice.
 The documents in the main folder can be opened using Microsoft Word and Excel, or any program that can import .docx and .xlsx files

+mobx:
+Navigate to the repository, and run 'npm install mobx --save' Then run 'npm install mobx-react --save'

 ## Running Tests